socketry/console-adapter-rails/readme.md

   - [Getting Started](https://socketry.github.io/console-adapter-rails/guides/getting-started/index) - This guide explains how to integrate the `console-adapter-rails` gem into your Rails application.

+## Releases

+Please see the [project releases](https://socketry.github.io/console-adapter-rails/releases/index) for all releases.

+### v0.5.0

+  - Improved compatibilty with Rails 8+.

 ## Contributing

 We welcome contributions to this project.